 1.1.3 Courses approved for Composition I must have extensive and well-conceived systems for the preparation and ongoing supervision of teaching assistants.
 This should include a carefully designed and substantial orientation program and/or in-service education program for new teaching assistants assigned to the course.
 There should be substantial faculty participation in the Composition I courses, including classroom instruction and, most importantly, significant and sustained involvement in guiding the instructional work of teaching assistants assigned to the courses.

 1.1.4 Courses approved for Composition I should be taught with section sizes consistent with the goal of promoting development of writing through directed rewriting following careful evaluation.

 1.2 Advanced Composition (formerly Composition II)

 1.2.1The Advanced Composition requirement is met by completing an approved writing-intensive course.
-This requirement will normally be completed on the UIUC campus.
+This requirement will normally be completed on the Illinois campus.
 Courses taken elsewhere must be individually evaluated and substantial documentation of the writing component provided if they are to satisfy the requirement.